backward

 • retain_graph (bool) – If False, the graph used to compute the grad will be freed.
 Defaults to False.

 • parallel_chunk_size (int | None) – The number of scalars to differentiate simultaneously in the backward pass.
 If set to None, all coordinates of tensors will be differentiated in parallel at once.
 If set to 1, all coordinates will be differentiated sequentially.
 A larger value results in faster differentiation, but also higher memory usage.
 Defaults to None.
-If parallel_chunk_size is not large enough to differentiate all tensors simultaneously, retain_graph has to be set to True.

 Return type: